BeehiveForum/BeehiveForum/docs/readme.txt

 Beehive uses CSS-styled emoticons.
 This allows the end-user to have great control, being able to choose from options such as completely invisible, text-only, and the range of graphic sets which can be installed.
-All this comes with no extra server processing load, as the emoticon code is added at post-time, rather than each time a message is displayed.
-The compromise for this functionality, however, is quite a complicated method to create new emoticon sets.

-In brief, there exists a file emoticon_definitions.inc.php in the /emoticons directory.
+To create an emoticon pack first add a subdirectory (named whatever you like - for example's sake I'll choose 'mypack') in the /emoticons directory.
+In this directory create a file definitions.php.
 This file contains the textual pattern definitions of the emoticons.
-For example, to add a ':-)' emoticon, one would add the following line:
+For example, to add a ':-)' emoticon, one would add the following
+line:

 $emoticon[':-)'] = "smile";

-Then, in your new emoticon set's directory (we'll call it /emoticons/test) you will need to create a file desc.txt (which has the name of the set on one line) and a style.css file.
+Once you have finished adding your pattern definitions you need to create a file desc.txt (which contains one line describing your pack, e.g. "My Pack") and a style.css file.
 To add your ':-)' emoticon you will need CSS code similar to this:

 .e_smile {